- Log in to post comments

 Nearly 5,000 miles separate Paris, France, from Lopez Island in the state of Washington.
-Middle-school students from these far-flung locations have been working together during the past school year to research, curate and share the otherwise forgotten stories of World War I American soldiers buried abroad.
+Middle-school students from these far-flung locations worked together to research, curate and share the otherwise forgotten stories of World War I American soldiers buried abroad.

-Students are bringing history to life for cemetery visitors with the use of an app and are inviting others to join their efforts through a crowdsourced website.
+Students brought history to life for cemetery visitors with the use of an app and are inviting others to join their efforts through a crowdsourced website.
 The Monuments Project doesn’t just teach students about history.
 It challenges them to do the work of historians.
-In the process, students are also learning what it means to be engaged global citizens who can leverage technology to collaborate, research, educate and motivate others.
+In the process, students learn what it means to be engaged global citizens who can leverage technology to collaborate, research, educate and motivate others.

 The backstory of the project provides valuable insights into how to design and grow global education projects.
 Here are a few insights from the Monuments Project team that will help teachers who want to engage their students in technology-rich global education projects.

-Tom Neville is a history teacher at the American School of Paris, a PBL veteran and director of a nonprofit called THATClass.
+Tom Neville is a history teacher at the American School of Paris, a project-based learning veteran and director of a nonprofit called THATClass.